-Environmental factors that may potentially affect the distribution of contaminants within Darwin Harbour, and hence could influence the concentrations of contaminants in the sediments of the MUBF dredging area, include:
+Environmental factors that may potentially affect the distribution of contaminants within Darwin Harbour, and hence could influence the concentrations of contaminants in the sediments of the tug pen and small vessel berths dredging area, include:

-- Strong tidal currents that readily mobilise seafloor sediments on flood and ebb tides, especially during spring tide periods. - Eddies in water flows that enhance the settlement of sediments from the water column in certain areas (such as at the eastern end of EAW). - Wind-driven water circulation that can redistribute large amounts of seafloor sediments, particularly during tropical storms and cyclones.
+- Strong tidal currents that readily mobilise seafloor sediments on flood and ebb tides, especially during spring tide periods. - Eddies in water flows that enhance the settlement of sediments from the water column in certain areas. - Wind-driven water circulation that can redistribute large amounts of seafloor sediments, particularly during tropical storms and cyclones.